How we plan and cost publishing projects

-The aim of a scoping meeting is for you and us to define together how our work serves your publishing strategy.
+The aim of strategy mapping is for you and us to define together how our work serves your publishing strategy.
 This is a critical first step that ensures we both understand what we’re creating together, why we’re creating it, and how we’ll measure success.
-We keep it simple.

 The extent of this phase can vary a lot depending on the project.
-It might take a video call and a couple of hours to write up a project description.
+It might take a video call and a write-up.
 Or it might take a several-hour workshop or a series of meetings with your teams.

-Should we proceed with this project together, our work at EBW will be the deliverables.
+Should we proceed with this project together, our work at EBW will be executing on the deliverables.
 We can only do that work well if we understand why we’re doing it.
 That way, the many decisions we make as we work will be in line with your bigger picture.

-- Needs are the underlying reasons you’ve sought us out.
+- Your aims are the underlying reasons you’re thinking of doing this project at all.
 E.g. ‘Meet our funder’s reporting requirements’, ‘Sell more copies’, ‘Reduce production costs’, ‘Faster time to market.’

-- Impact measures are concrete ways to measure your needs now and, later on, whether they’ve been met.
+- Measures of success are concrete ways to measure your needs now and, later on, whether they’ve been met.
 They should include a current measure as a benchmark to compare with later.
 E.g. ‘Increase student retention by 10%’, ‘Reduce time to market from 4 to 2 months,’ or simply ‘Publish one novel this year.’

-- Deliverables are the concrete products and services that EBW could provide, in order for you to be able to execute on your strategy.
+- Our deliverables are the concrete products and services that EBW could provide, in order for you to be able to execute on your strategy.
 E.g. ‘Produce a website and print edition,’ ‘Run a training workshop for editors,’ ‘Design a new series cover design,’ ‘Create marketing materials.’